finol-digital/Card-Game-Simulator/docs/ROADMAP.md

   - Link to send questions/feedback to the developer

 ## Bugs
+- Fix: Error message appears when connecting as a client in *Play Mode*
+- Fix: Error message appears when dragging a card out and releasing it back in *Play Mode*
+- Fix: Only host can control score
 - Fix: Vertical Input is sometimes ignored on the *Main Menu*
 - Fix: Enter button is ignored on Android keyboard
 - Fix: Clicking on card images that have transparency does not register clicks in the correct location